 Nutritionist vs Dietitian: What’s the Difference?

-The difference between a nutritionist and a dietitian might seem hard to spot from a distance.
+The difference between a nutritionist and a dietitian might seem hard to spot.

 A nutritionist’s role is to help their clients by providing advice and encouragement.
 They provide a healthier lifestyle for their clients by:

 While you might assume all nutritionists have undertaken an appropriate nutrition course, that isn’t always the case.

 Since “nutritionist” is not a protected term in Australia, anyone can call themselves a nutritionist and offer nutrition services without any extensive qualifications.